DanmarksAdresser/dawa-autocomplete2/README.md

 npm install dawa-autocomplete2
 ```

-Polyfills and CSS styling is handled in the same way as above.
+Polyfills and CSS styling are handled in the same way as above.
-The component is imported
-and initialized like this:
+The component is imported and initialized like this:
 ```javascript
 var dawaAutocomplete2 = require('dawa-autocomplete2');
 var inputElm = document.getElementById('dawa-autocomplete-input');